ioh-UwU/fg-locker-value-calculator/README.md

 # Potential Problems
 * ### Interaction Failed after "Next" is clicked!
 First wait a few seconds to see if the error goes away on its own, but if this does not work, simply press down (not scroll) the middle mouse button.
 This will click the Next button and go to the next page.
 You can then resume left-clicking as normal.
+* ### The "Next" button was clicked, but nothing happened!
+The click input may not be registered on some rare instances.
+Just click again!
+The current page will be copied again, but this will not affect the output!
 * ### A number in the results is much higher than I think it should be!
 As with anything like this, there will be edge cases that may not be accounted for properly.
 If a number is too high, something (or several) has most-likely gotten around the checks in place and been counted more than once, and this can be resolved by running the script again with better calibration positions.
 * ### The command wasn't sent and is uncompleted in my message box!